bookofproofs/bookofproofs.github.io/_sources/history/19th-century/mandelbrojt.md

 title: Mandelbrojt, Szolem
 born: 1899
 died: 1983
-keywords: iteration theory, abstract space, fractal geometry, wavelets, terrains, invariance theorem, astronomy
+keywords: szolem mandelbrojt,mandelbrojt
-description: Szolem Mandelbrojt, a Polish-born French mathematician, developed iteration theory, wavelets, terrains, and the invariance theorem and applied mathematical geometry to astronomy.
+description: Szolem Mandelbrojt was a Polish-born French mathematician who specialized in mathematical analysis.
+He was an early Bourbakist and was the uncle of Benoit Mandelbrot.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---